Last Updated on May 5, 2022 by Nellie Huang

 Once you’ve decided what type of travel insurance you want to go for, I would suggest comparing travel insurance quotes to help reduce costs on your next trip.
 There are several insurance comparison sites out there that compares prices, excess, cancellation and baggage compensations.
 I like using this one to compare coverage from 54 different insurance brands.

-I personally have an annual travel insurance policy with Travel Guard.
-For my profile and nationality (Singaporean), they offer the best value and cover worldwide destinations.
-I’ve made a claim before (for loss of my camera) and the compensation was great and the whole process was fast and easy.
+I used to have an annual travel insurance policy with Travel Guard.
+I made a claim before (for loss of my camera) and the compensation was great and the whole process was fast and easy.
 I have the basic plan, which has coverage for trip cancellation, reimbursement for lost baggage and gear, and up to $500,000 for emergency evacuation.

 If you’re an active traveler, it might be wise to opt for their Adventure Travel Protection Plan, which covers trekking at high altitudes and other high risk activities.
 If you do some research online, you’ll find that it’s one of the most highly recommended policies.